-Faculty from other Harvard graduate schools, including Public Health and SEAS will be involved.
-In addition to lectures and regular team meetings, there will be opportunities to meet with experts, including financiers, technology and renewable energy developers, government representatives, leading corporations, and leading consultants.
-Lectures will provide background on pertinent topics including the science of greenhouse gases (GHG) and air pollution, the health impacts and other co-benefits of GHG emission reductions, the laws pertaining to air pollution, electricity markets and their regulation, the siting, permitting and financing of projects, and, data collection techniques (including chemistry, data analysis, and GIS methods).
-Students will learn about key elements of project development and the practice of environmental law, including mechanisms for raising and resolving controversies, identifying the environmental impacts of a project, parsing and applying relevant statutes and regulations, analyzing mechanisms for mitigating project impacts and managing controversies, identifying the permits and approvals needed for a project, and identifying funding sources for project development.
+Faculty from other Harvard graduate schools, including the Kennedy School, T.H.
+Chan School of Public Health, and John A. Paulson School of Engineering and Applied Sciences, will be involved.
+Lectures will provide background on pertinent topics including the public health and other benefits of GHG emission reductions; electricity markets and their regulation; the laws pertaining to air pollution; the siting, permitting and financing of projects; and data collection techniques.
+Students will learn about key elements of project development and the practice of environmental law, including mechanisms for raising and resolving controversies, identifying the environmental and health impacts of a project, parsing and applying relevant statutes and regulations, analyzing mechanisms for mitigating project impacts and managing controversies, identifying the permits and approvals needed for a project, and identifying funding sources for project development.

 In addition to lectures and team work, there will be opportunities to meet and interact with experts, including economists, financiers, technology and renewable energy developers, government representatives, and leading corporations.